 FIRE is an acronym that stands for Financial Independence, Retire Early, which is a movement and approach to life that advocates for saving and investing most of your income so that early retirement is possible.
-This early retirement calculator for FIRE estimates when you can retire and the amount of money needed for early retirement.
+This calculator estimates when you can retire and the amount of money needed for early retirement.

 Is it possible to retire early?

 The chances of attaining early retirement can be improved by putting effort into educating yourself about personal finance, increasing your savings, and reducing your expenses.
-Making use of an early retirement calculator to estimate different scenarios is a good idea.
+Making use of a calculator to estimate different scenarios is a good idea.